matamadio/HazardRiskScripts/scripts/HazardStats/Readme.md

   -stats: the statistics to be calculated.

   -pre: the type of pre-processing filter to apply before statistics.
 Two options included:
-       SD: Standard deviations from the median.
+       SD: Standard deviations from the mean.
 Specify a value >0 (e.g. SD 2 will filter out all values more than 2 SD from the mean)
-       PC: Percentile threshold.
+       PC: Percentile distribution threshold.
 Specify a value between 0 and 100 (e.g. PC 80 will filter out all values above the 80 percentile)

   -ncores: the number of core to use.
 Typically use (total number - 1).